Sheffield Wednesday: Why Steve Bruce has license to be greedy in the final nine games of the season

 Sheffield Wednesday v Blackburn Rovers: opposition view, star man and score prediction

-But the foundations that have been laid gives Bruce license to want more – more than just an undefeated run and an improved clean sheet record.
+But the foundations that have been laid gives Bruce licence to want more – more than just an undefeated run and an improved clean sheet record.

 "I just wish it could have been six [points] because I'm greedy,” Bruce said after the win at Bolton.